with the students the idea that in many books, as well as in most

 not necessarily writing down the first and easiest problem that comes

-Also, encourage them to use a different operation, or an operation
+If students choose to create problems with numeric answers, encourage them to use a different operation, or an operation

 in a different way, for each picture.
 This restriction will help avoid